colmap/colmap/doc/tutorial.rst

 <http://freeimage.sourceforge.net/documentation.html>`_).
 Other files are
 automatically ignored.
 If high performance is a requirement, then you should separate any files that are not images.
 Images are identified uniquely by their relative file path.
-For lather processing, such as image undistortion or dense reconstruction, the relative folder structure should be preserved.
+For later processing, such as image undistortion or dense reconstruction, the relative folder structure should be preserved.
 COLMAP does not modify the input images or directory and all extracted data is stored in a single, self-contained SQLite database file (see :doc:`database`).